 TRAGUR cares about the environment, and the people who make our climbing clothes.
 We focus on using eco-friendly fabrics that are sourced and produced responsibly.
 While many of the products are manufactured outside the USA, we only work with manufacturers that meet our stringent standards for production.
 These standards apply to both the quality of the product, and the treatment of those who make it.
 Skilled workers deserve fair pay and good working conditions.
 We ensure this by maintaining a close relationship with our production facilities.
 We know our production representatives well.
 We speak with them almost daily.
 We care about their families and their children.
 From the farm harvesting bamboo to the check-out clerk, TRAGUR is a family.
-Each person is important, and each is a part of our family.
+Each person is important, and each is a part of our family and our story.

 We started looking at acronyms, and TRAG, Tough Rock Athletic Gear, seemed a great fit.
 After hours of debate, we agreed that everyone would think we were mispronouncing “Trad”.
 So we scrapped it.